ALapinskas/jsge/docs/tutorials/how_to_load_and_use_tilemaps.md

 ```
 * This boundaries could be then retrieved:
 ```
-this.screenPageData.getBoundaries()
+this.stageData.getBoundaries()
 ```
-* Also, [page.isBoundariesCollision()]{@link ScreenPage#isBoundariesCollision} method will use this boundaries for collisions calculations.
+* Also, [stage.isBoundariesCollision()]{@link GameStage#isBoundariesCollision} method will use this boundaries for collisions calculations.
 For example the code below will move fireball only if no collision will happen:
 ```
-if (!page.isBoundariesCollision(newCoordX, newCoordY, fireball)) {
+if (!stage.isBoundariesCollision(newCoordX, newCoordY, fireball)) {
     fireball.x = newCoordX;
     fireball.y = newCoordY;
 }